lucmsilva651/http-to-https-proxy/README.md

 # Installation
 Host your own instance at Vercel, pick your link and use the structure at [Usage](#usage).

-Also, go to `api/proxy.js` and change the `allowedOrigins` to match with the domain you want to use with this API.
+Also, go to `api/proxy.js` and change the `allowedOrigins` and `allowedPaths` to match with your domains and what you want to retrieve with this API.

 An example below:
 ```